STUDY IN AUSTRALIA

 If you are still at the stage of thinking about whether or not you will study in Australia then the decision about whether you will one day want to use your Australian educational qualification to help you get permanent residency in Australia is several years away.

 "For this reason we advise you not to base your decision about studying in Australia, and what course to choose, solely on permanent residency considerations.
-It is best to make your decision about which Australian qualification you choose based on the advantage it will give you in building your career in your home country, or in another country where you have the right to work."
+It is best to make your decision about which Australian qualification you choose based on the advantage it will give you in building your career in your home country, or."

 Australia Skilled Immigration Points Calculator: If you would like to assess your own chances of gaining a permanent residency visa for Australia based on the points system, complete this online form and your points score will be calculated for you!